Caine Wilkes

 Caine Morgan Wilkes (born July 10, 1987) is an American weightlifter.
 He is a three-time gold medalist in his event at the Pan American Weightlifting Championships.
-He also won the silver medal on three occasions.
-He represented the United States at the 2020 Summer Olympics in Tokyo, Japan.
+He also won the silver medal on four occasions.
+Wilkes represented the United States at the 2020 Summer Olympics in Tokyo, Japan.

 Career

-He competed in the men's +105 kg event at the World Weightlifting Championships in 2013, 2014 and 2015.
+Wilkes competed in the men's +105 kg event at the World Weightlifting Championships in 2013, 2014 and 2015.
 He competed in the men's +109 kg event in 2018 and 2019.

-He represented the United States at the 2020 Summer Olympics in Tokyo, Japan.
+Wilkes represented the United States at the 2020 Summer Olympics in Tokyo, Japan.
 He competed in the men's +109 kg event.
-He lifted 173 kg in the Snatch and 217 kg in the Clean & Jerk for a total of 390 kg.
+Wilkes lifted 173 kg in the Snatch and 217 kg in the Clean & Jerk for a total of 390 kg.
 He finished in 9th place.

 He finished in 4th place in the men's +109 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 He won the bronze medal in the men's +109 kg Clean & Jerk event.

+Wilkes won the silver medal in his event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.
+In the same year, he competed in the men's +109 kg event at the World Weightlifting Championships held in Riyadh, Saudi Arabia.